kyungjae-lee/engineers-notebook/operating-systems/the-process.md

 * All modern multi-programming operating systems, including single-user desktops and multi-user mainframes, are built around the concept of **the process**.

+* Process supports some goals especially in the area of utilization, fairness, and throughput.

+  1. Operating system must **interleave execution** of multiple processes.

+  2. Operating system must **allocate resources** (consumable, reusable) to processes in a way that is **fair** and **avoids deadlocks**.

+     The term "fairness" could be interpreted differently depending what you want to achieve, but in general, in CPU scheduling, Round-Robin (every process gets a time-slice (or a time quantum) to execute on the CPU taking turns) algorithm is known to be a fair algorithm.

+  3. Operating system must **support user creation & start of processes**.

+  4. Operating system must **support inter-process communication (IPC)**.

+     e.g., Sockets, pipes, message passing, etc.

 * A process supports the goal of an OS as a resource manager.

   Recap the OS goals from earlier sections:

   1. Maximize processor utilization
   2. Provide reasonable response times
   3. Fairness
   4. Avoid failure
   5. Support development
   6. Be able to enhance with new devices and features

-* Process supports some goals especially in the area of utilization, fairness, and throughput.

-  1. Operating system must **interleave execution** of multiple processes.

-  2. Operating system must **allocate resources** to processes in a way that is **fair** and **avoids deadloccks**.

-     - Consumable resource
-     - Reusable resource

-  3. Operating system must **support user creation & start of processes**.

-  4. Operating system must **support inter-process communication (IPC)**.

-     e.g., Sockets, pipes, message passing, etc.